adfresca/sdk-unity/README.md

 #### iOS

-For iOS, you need to put the native SDK codes in your Xcode project.
+You need to put native SDK codes in your Xcode project.
 Open AppController.mm file and modify didFinishLaunchingWithOptions() event as follows.

 ```objective-c
 #import <AdFresca/AdFrescaView.h>